EpicGrowth/Satoshi-Learning-Next/docs/LEARN_PATH_SYSTEM.md

 1. User starts at "What is Bitcoin" (first unlocked section)
 2. User reads content and reaches a verification point
 3. User checks the verification checkbox, confirming understanding
-4. System updates progress and unlocks the next section
+4. System updates progress and visually indicates completion in the sidebar
-5. Sidebar updates to show progress and newly available content
-6. User continues to the next section or module
+5. User continues to the next section or module

 ## Technical Implementation Notes